streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 Our pipeline begins with an instrumented version of the process used to sync the target blockchain.
 The patch (which we internally baptized `Deep Mind`), is built directly in the node’s source code, where we manually instrument critical block and transaction processing code paths.
-We currently have such a patch for Geth (and a few of its derivatives), for OpenEthereum, for Solana and for another high-throughput chain (which was merged in the upstream repository).
+We currently have such a patch for Geth (and a few of its derivatives), for OpenEthereum, for Solana, and for another high-throughput chain (which was merged in the upstream repository).

-The instrumented code actually outputs small chunks of data using a simple text based protocol over the standard output pipe, for simplicity, performance and reliability.
+The instrumented code actually outputs small chunks of data using a simple text-based protocol over the standard output pipe, for simplicity, performance and reliability.
 The messages sent can be seen as small events like `START BLOCK`, `START TRANSACTION`, `RECORD STATE CHANGE`, `RECORD LOG`, `STOP TRANSACTION`, `STOP BLOCK`.
 Each message contains the specific payload for the event like block number and block hash for the start block.